All Disney World Resort Hotels Ranked From Worst to Best

 The final great strength of Wilderness Lodge is the price point.
 It’s cheaper than all other Magic Kingdom area resorts by a wide margin, offering the best bang for buck among the hotels that offer non-bus transportation to Walt Disney World’s flagship park.
 If you like its guest rooms, the resort’s theme as a whole, and want to be convenient to Magic Kingdom, Wilderness Lodge is a can’t miss choice–and not just at Christmas.

-3. Animal Kingdom Lodge
+4. Animal Kingdom Lodge

 We want a resort-centric experience that’s uniquely and distinctly Disney, and unlike anything anywhere else.

 Finally, there’s the price point.
 Although expensive, Animal Kingdom Lodge is often the least pricey of the Deluxe Resorts.
-Of course, there’s a reason for that, which brings us to the main downside: location.
+There’s a reason for that, which brings us to the main downside: location.
 Animal Kingdom Lodge has an isolated location away from any theme park that isn’t Animal Kingdom.
 Since many guests identify location as a main reason to stay on-site at Walt Disney World, this can’t be overlooked.
-This location also means there are no novel forms of transportation–boat, monorail, Skyliner, etc–between AKL and the parks.
-It’s all buses.
-We think the location “issue” is overblown, but it’s definitely the big asterisk that prevents Animal Kingdom Lodge from being significantly more popular.

 Nevertheless, we view Animal Kingdom Lodge as the most novel resort at Walt Disney World, and one that would rank highly even without the savanna and its live animals.
 With that, Animal Kingdom Lodge is very difficult to beat, especially if you’re going to be spending a lot of time in your hotel, and want a truly special hotel that will be a highlight of your Walt Disney World vacation.

-2. Polynesian Village Resort
+3. Polynesian Village Resort

 Our family wants the quintessential Walt Disney World vacation.

 The resort’s biggest shortcomings are the loudness of the lobby during peak times, and the lack of a true Signature Restaurant.
 Dining at Disney’s Polynesian Resort is solid, but could use something high end.
-That’s especially true given the Poly’s astronomical rack rates–those prices make it the second most expensive hotel at Walt Disney World after only the Grand Floridian.
+That’s especially true given the Poly’s astronomical rack rates; those prices make it the second most expensive hotel at Walt Disney World after only the Grand Floridian.

-Whether the Poly is “worth it” is very debatable.
-Nevertheless, if you told me you wanted the dream rite-of-passage Walt Disney World vacation and money were no issue, Disney’s Polynesian Village Resort is what I’d recommend.
+Whether the Poly is “worth it” is debatable.
+Nevertheless, if you told me you wanted the laid back rite-of-passage Walt Disney World vacation and money were no issue, Disney’s Polynesian Village Resort is what I’d recommend.
 There’s something special about this hotel and its ability to leave an indelible mark on guests, making many lifelong fans in the process.
 More than any other resort, the Poly is the essence of the magic of Walt Disney World.
 And that counts for a lot.

 1. Pop Century Resort